Available 24h

 A journey full of passion, technique, and creativity

-The original story of Ceramiche Bagni begins with 3,500 plates bearing the inscription “I like Ike,” created for Dwight D. Eisenhower’s campaign, who became the 34th President of the United States in 1953.
+The original history of Ceramiche Bagni begins with 3,500 plates bearing the inscription “I like Ike,” created for Dwight D. Eisenhower’s campaign, who became the 34th President of the United States in 1953.

-Alvino involved many family members in his work, especially his wife Gina, who accompanied him throughout his professional life.
+Alvino involved many family members in his work, primarily his wife Gina, who accompanied him throughout his professional life.

-The 1950s and 1960s were pivotal for the Bagni brand, which strengthened its collaborations with leading figures in American design and business, such as Raymor (New York) and Rosenthal, for whom he created highly modern products for that era.
+The 1950s and 1960s were pivotal for the Bagni brand, which strengthened its collaboration with leading figures in American design and business, such as Raymor (New York) and Rosenthal, for whom he created highly modern products for that time.

-The move to a larger, more modern factory gave the company new momentum.
-Alvino surrounded himself with highly talented collaborators and artists, such as E. Borgini, M. Mannori, R. Buti, M. Santonocito, and many others, with whom he achieved a perfect balance between material, technique, functionality, tradition, and aesthetic beauty.
+The relocation of the company to a larger, more modern factory gave it new momentum.
+Alvino surrounded himself with highly talented collaborators and artists, such as E. Borgini, M. Mannori, R. Buti, M. Santonocito, and many others, with whom he achieved an ideal balance between material, technique, functionality, tradition, and aesthetic beauty.

-By 1980, the factory employed over 100 people and had become synonymous with high-quality artistic production, renowned for intricately crafted, stylish objects made using innovative, experimental techniques.
+By 1980, the factory employed over 100 people and had become synonymous with high-quality artistic production, renowned for meticulously crafted, stylish objects made using new, experimental techniques.

 Unfortunately, globalization brought challenges, and the company, still committed to a “craftsman’s” way of working, was unable to cope with excessive cost reductions.